-ltem Range/Guideline Readiness of Project: Site Control Site Control pertains to all land and buildings included in this initiative and is a mandatory threshold requirement.
+Item Range/Guideline Readiness of Project: Site Control Site Control pertains to all land and buildings included in this initiative and is a mandatory threshold requirement.
 The Bank reserves the right to set aside any application which fails to fully demonstrate site control.
 At the time of application, the Sponsor (or ownership entity in which the sponsor has an "ownership interest") must demonstrate site control of 100 percent of the location(s), including land and buildings, through: Deed; Executed purchase contract or current option to purchase; Executed lease or current option to lease for a term of at least 20 years; Resolution from the local government or other organization that is committing to transfer the property describing the terms of the commitment, the transfer price, and the location of the property; or In the case of acquisition of properties vacant due to foreclosure, the sponsor must provide an executed and notarized agreement with the owners of such properties that the sponsor will be allowed to acquire properties in the areas identified and at the acquisition costs identified in the application within six months after project approval.
 Documentation to confirm affiliation and control between the ownership entity, Sponsor, and/or Co-Sponsor(s), as applicable, will also be required.
 If site control is documented other than by a deed, the documentation, including any executed extensions, must be effective at least through the calendar yearend of the AHP application and the purchase is expected within 12 months of the AHP award.
 This document must also indicate the sales/acquisition price.
-The Bank will review the documentation to confirm the ownership interest, the legal names and affiliations of the parties (e.g. seller and buyer, Sponsor, Co-Sponsor(s) or other parties to the AHP initiative), legal addresses, price, and effective date or duration of the option.
+The Bank will review the documentation to confirm the ownership interest, the legal names and affiliations of the parties (e.g., seller and buyer, Sponsor, Co-Sponsor(s), or other parties to the AHP initiative), legal addresses, price, and effective date or duration of the option.
 The Site Control requirements do not apply to mortgage financing programs, down payment/closing cost assistance programs, owner-occupied rehabilitation initiatives, or program-related Revolving Loan Fund applications.
 Sponsor and Development Team Qualifications and Capacity A project sponsor must be qualified and be able to perform its responsibilities as committed to in the AHP application.
-As part of the application, the sponsor must be able to certify that it meets the project sponsor criteria established by the Bank and is not engaging in, any covered misconduct defined in the Federal Housing Finance Agency's ltem
+As part of the application, the sponsor must be able to certify that it meets the project sponsor criteria established by the Bank and is not engaging in, any covered misconduct defined in the Federal Housing Finance Agency's Suspended Counterparty program regulation (12 CFR 1227) and any and all corresponding policies and procedures as defined and established by the FHLBank Boston.